CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ## <a name="serving-files">Serving Files</a>

 Vaquero Agent will expose an endpoint `/files` for hosting static content.
-This endpoint acts transparently as a file server, or a reverse proxy, according to configuration.
+This endpoint acts transparently as a file server, or a reverse proxy, according to the configuration file.

 ## Identifying a Host